deficollective/defiscan/src/content/protocols/spark.md

 Spark is a protocol within the Sky ecosystem and consists of two main products: _Savings USDS_ and _SparkLend_.

-_Savings USDS_ is the `USDS` savings rate which is a fixed rate return determined by the _Sky Governance_ for users locking their `USDS` in the savings module.
+_Savings USDS_ is the savings rate which is a fixed rate return determined by the _Sky Governance_ for users locking their `USDS` in the savings module.

 _SparkLend_ is a `USDS` and `DAI` centric lending protocol in which users can participate as lenders or borrowers.
 It combines liquidity from Sky and integrates with other DeFi protocols.